Amateur of the Year for 2018: Gabor Horvath, VE7JH

 Through the Amateur of the Year Award, Radio Amateurs of Canada recognizes the outstanding contributions made by Canadian Amateurs.

 The RAC Board considers nominations for this award and presents it if and when the nomination demonstrates the exceptional contribution made.
 If there are several nominations the best for that year is approved.
-As shown in the updated list of recipients below, only five Canadian Radio Amateurs have received the award since 2010.
+As shown in the updated list of recipients below, only six Canadian Radio Amateurs have received the award since 2010.